scronge/scronge/README.md

 - 📫 How to reach me at my email : name this animal https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcRHF3g_LO85mPZVqkwZpJ7Z1bMQ_tYg-zvkatEXXYXHPSIYgqce , change the 'c' to a 'k', and then " 733 at G "

-You can also check some of the code projects I like in ✨ https://github.com/scronge?tab=stars
+You can also check some of the code projects I like down on this link:

+✨ https://github.com/scronge?tab=stars